Leafcutter ant: Behaviour

 Leafcutter ants have very specific roles in taking care of the fungal garden and dumping the refuse.
 Waste management is a key role for each colony's longevity.
 The necrotrophic parasitic fungus Escovopsis threatens the ants' food source and thus is a constant danger to the ants.
 The waste transporters and waste-heap workers are the more dispensable leafcutter ants, ensuring the more precious ants can work.
 The Atta colombica species, unusually for the Attine tribe, have an external waste heap.
 Waste transporters take the waste, which consists of used substrate and discarded fungus, to the waste heap.
 Once dropped off at the refuse dump, the heap workers organise the waste and constantly shuffle it around to aid decomposition.
 A. colombica have been observed placing dead ants around the perimeter of the waste heap.

 In addition to feeding the fungal garden with foraged food, mainly consisting of leaves, it is protected from Escovopsis by the antibiotic secretions of Actinomycetota (genus Pseudonocardia).
 This mutualistic micro-organism lives in the metapleural glands of the ant.
-Actinomycetota are responsible for producing the majority of the world's antibiotics today.
+Most of the antimicrobials known today were originally isolated from actinomycetes, especially from the genus Streptomyces.

 Leafcutter ants use chemical communication and stridulation (substrate-borne vibrations) to communicate with each other.

 Leafcutter ants prefer disturbed habitats, likely due to higher concentrations of pioneer plant species.
 These are more attractive food sources because pioneer plants have lower levels of secondary metabolites and higher nutrient concentrations than the shade-tolerant species that will come later.